This tutorial actually sports a cardboard collar wound in a white "wool" (English for yarn) and then wrapped in beaded pearl wire.

 Now comes the creative part.
 You decide how you want to cover your collar.
 Here's a great time to experiment with different fabrics, textures and colors.
 For this tutorial, the circle had thin white cotton batting glued to the circle with craft glue. . .

-Then start wrapping yarn around the collar (I think bulky yarn would be better than thin yarn.)
+Then start wrapping yarn (or Oasis raw muslin) around the collar (I think bulky yarn would be better than thin yarn.)
 Fold over several strands at one time and staple the ends on the inside circle.
 Wrap over the staples to hide.

 Wrap around the entire circumference of the cardboard ring.